Flora Detail

 Dotted Viooltjie, Sandviooltjie (Afr.)

-Growth Cycle: A winter-growing bulb that goes dormant during the summer months.
+This is a winter-growing bulb, lying dormant during the dry summer months.